BROOKLYN SAVVY

 #117 Embracing My Crown

-Brooklyn Savvy explores the "Roots of Black Hair" in this 3-part episode that goes deep into black hair and structural oppression.
+Brooklyn Savvy explores the "Roots of Black Hair" in this three-part episode that goes deep into Black hair and structural oppression, and the policies that are in place to create fairness.

 Cast: Diane E. Bailey, Diane Da Costa, Stefani Zinerman, Natasha Gaspard, Toni Williams